cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 See {{sec:tls13}} for example protocol information that can be used in the context of TLS 1.3.

 - tag2: Non-constant string that includes a timestamp or counter.
 This ensures change over time even if randomness were to repeat.
+It MUST be implemented such that its values never repeat.
+This means, in particular, that timestamp is guaranteed to change between two requests to CSPRNG (otherwise counters should be used).

 # Application to TLS {#sec:tls13}